12 V across 4 Ω

 Once you know current, you can compute electrical power using P = V × I.

-This calculator applies those two formulas under the assumption of a simple, purely resistive load.
+This calculator applies those formulas under the assumption of a simple, purely resistive load driven by a DC or RMS AC voltage.

-Use this Ohm’s law calculator to get current and power from voltage and resistance so you can size components and power supplies safely.
+Use this Ohm’s law calculator to get current and power from voltage and resistance so you can size components, wires, and power supplies safely.

-Enter voltage and resistance to quickly compute amps and watts for prototyping, classroom demos, or troubleshooting circuits.
+Enter voltage and resistance to quickly compute amps and watts for prototyping, classroom demos, lab experiments, or troubleshooting circuits on the bench.

-Ideal for students, makers, and engineers who want fast V = I×R and P = V×I answers without pulling out a calculator.
+Ideal for students, makers, repair techs, and engineers who want fast V = I×R and P = V×I answers without pulling out a separate calculator or doing mental math.

 science